huyxdang/Emoji-Bench-Code/README.md

 - **Procedurally-generated novel formal systems** — emoji symbols and fresh operation tables mean there's nothing to pattern-match from training data.
 - **Non-convergent injection** — the wrong step would cascade to a different final answer than the clean derivation, so just "recompute the end and compare" doesn't help.

-## What Is `E-CONTINUE`?
+## What Each Row Looks Like

-Each row of the benchmark carries a three-turn conversation plus two scoring targets:
+Each row carries a three-turn conversation plus two scoring targets:

 - `ground_truth_final_output` — the symbol a clean, error-free derivation reaches.
 - `wrong_branch_final_output` — the symbol a model reaches if it mechanically continues from the bad state.
 Always different from `ground_truth_final_output` by construction.